mozilla/chromeless/static-files/md/dev-guide/glossary.md

 __Extension__: Synonym for Addon.

-__Jetpack__: A CommonJS-based framework and toolchain used to develop secure Mozilla applications and extensions with Web technologies.
+__Jetpack__: A CommonJS-based framework used to power secure Mozilla applications and extensions with Web technologies.
 Not to be confused with the Jetpack Prototype, which is a completely different animal.

+__Jetpack SDK__: A toolchain and associated applications used to develop Jetpack Packages.

 __Jetpack Prototype__: A Firefox extension released in May 2009 which explored using Web technologies to enhance the browser (e.g., HTML,